How the Reserve Bank’s New Toy can Affect Home and Investment Property Ownership

 Recently, the Reserve Bank has identified the possibility of a housing bubble occurring.
 It thinks that if house prices continue to climb at the rate they have been going up, a housing bubble would form and then, like all bubbles, eventually burst.
 Consequently, lots of home owners would be left in the unenviable position of possessing large debt home loan balances with homes that are over-valued.
 In other words, they would owe more than what they actually own.
 That state of affairs is clearly undesirable, as it can place substantial financial stress on individuals.
 Additionally, it can result in significant economic disruption to the economy as a whole, if such lending is not repaid.
 Echoes of sub-prime markets spring to mind.

 In an attempt to ward off a potential housing bubble, caused in part by easy accessibility to credit and low interest rates, the Reserve Bank is intending to act.
-It proposes to introduce a new policy which will require all banks to adhere to what is known as a loan-to-value ratio, or 'LVR'
+It proposes to introduce a new policy which will require all banks to adhere to what is known as a loan-to-value ratio, or 'LVR' when making loans.

 When the Reserve Bank's new instrument of choice is implemented, it will mean the amount of funds a financier is permitted to advance, cannot exceed a certain percentage of the value of the property being used as security.
 For example, if the LVR was set at 80% and a property was being purchased for say $700,000, the lender would not be able to advance more than $560,000 against that property to enable its purchase.